tddapps/blog/_posts/2018-03-01-lazy-properties-without-compromises-in-csharp.md

 ## Summary

 The complexities of implementing the Lazy pattern in a thread-safe an efficient manner can be abstracted out into a reusable library.
-[Functional Programming in Java](/2018/02/27/functional-programming-in-java/) is a great book for any platform.